Python-Test-Engineer/PyTest-Cookbook/docs/workshop/pytest_102.md

 This does show how we can call any file for a test run.
 We just need `test_` etc if we want PyTest to discover the tests.

+!!!By running separate workers, we will get multiple CSV outputs.
+If you are processing them, you will need to batch them accordingly as they wille ach contain the tests they run.
+Some tests, if dependent on others may fail if they are in a different thread.
+Dependent tests are an anti-pattern anyway.

 ![xdist](../images/workshop/xdist-output.png)

 Running with n=1, the test took around 21s.